Tyrian purple: History

 Biological pigments were often difficult to acquire, and the details of their production were kept secret by the manufacturers.
-Tyrian purple is a pigment made from the mucus of several species of Murex snail.
+Tyrian purple is a pigment made from the mucus of several species of murex snail.
 Production of Tyrian purple for use as a fabric dye began as early as 1200 BC by the Phoenicians, and was continued by the Greeks and Romans until 1453 AD, with the fall of Constantinople.
-In the same way as the modern day alphabet, the Phoenician purple pigment was spread through the unique Phoenician trade empire.
-The pigment was expensive and complex to produce, and items colored with it became associated with power and wealth.
-This popular idea of purple being so elite contributes to the modern day wide-spread belief that purple is a "royal color".
-The color of textiles from this period provides insight into socio-cultural relationships within ancient societies, in addition to providing insight to technological achievements, fashion, social stratification, agriculture and trade connections.
-Despite their value to archaeological research, textiles are rare in the archaeological record.
-Like any perishable organic material, they are usually subject to rapid decomposition and their preservation requires special conditions to prevent destruction by microorganisms.
+In the same way as the modern-day Latin alphabet of Phoenician origin, Phoenician purple pigment was spread through the unique Phoenician trading empire.
+The pigment was expensive and time-consuming to produce, and items coloured with it became associated with power and wealth.
+This popular idea of purple being elite contributes to the modern day widespread belief that purple is a "royal colour".
+The colour of textiles from this period provides insight into socio-cultural relationships within ancient societies, in addition to providing insights on technological achievements, fashion, social stratification, agriculture and trade connections.
+Despite their value to archaeological research, textiles are quite rare in the archaeological record.
+Like any perishable organic material, they are usually subject to rapid decomposition and their preservation over millennia requires exacting conditions to prevent destruction by microorganisms.

 Tyrian purple may first have been used by the ancient Phoenicians as early as 1570 BC.
 It has been suggested that the name Phoenicia itself means 'land of purple'.
 The dye was greatly prized in antiquity because the colour did not easily fade, but instead became brighter with weathering and sunlight.
 It came in various shades, the most prized being that of black-tinted clotted blood.